-NETWORK OF ALUMNI/AE
+NETWORK OF ALUMNI

-NETWORK OF PARENTS
+NETWORK OF ALUMNI

-To succeed, the RGNYN needs an exemplary group of leaders and influencers to set the pace and light the way toward a more meaningful Rensselaer alumni/ae experience.
-We are asking you to join the Executive Council to provide guidance and advisory expertise that will further harness the strength or our alumni/ae in New York, New Jersey, and Southern Connecticut, and to pro-vide leadership in support of the Rensselaer Capital Campaign, Transformative: Campaign for Global Change.
+To succeed, the RGNYN needs an exemplary group of leaders and influencers to set the pace and light the way toward a more meaningful Rensselaer alumni experience.
+We are asking you to join the Executive Council to provide guidance and advisory expertise that will further harness the strength or our alumni in New York, New Jersey, and Southern Connecticut, and to pro-vide leadership in support of the Rensselaer Capital Campaign, Transformative: Campaign for Global Change.

-As a council member you will have a front row seat to research insights from renowned Rensselaer faculty, access to the highest levels of Institute leadership, and opportunities to foster fruitful connections with other notable alumni/ae in the Greater New York region.
+As a council member you will have a front row seat to research insights from renowned Rensselaer faculty, access to the highest levels of Institute leadership, and opportunities to foster fruitful connections with other notable alumni in the Greater New York region.
 Member terms are for three years and there are two types of membership available.
 All membership dues are contributed to the Rensselaer Annual Fund to support scholarships and are fully tax deductible.

 LEADERSHIP LEVEL (3-YEAR TERM)

-$60,000 payable over five years (includes 10 tickets to the
+$100,000 payable over five years

 MEMBER LEVEL (3-YEAR TERM)

-$50,000 payable over five years (includes 2 tickets to the
+$50,000 payable over five years

 - Priority access to cutting-edge research on campus, including opportunities for partnership, investment, and recruitment